yhassanzadeh13/opera/README.md

-# distributed-simulator
+# Overview
-distributed-simulator is an offline simulator for distributed systems.
+The Distributed Systems Simulator is an offline simulator for distributed systems.
 The Simulator provides an integratable and easy-to-use interface for running, and testing your distributed system on various underlays, as well as extracting grafana metrics.